ibm-rtvs/Examples/calculator/README.md

 ## How does the calculator app traffic get routed via the proxy in 'Test Mode' without needing to change the app?

-Compare the two startup scripts **startCalulator** and **startCalculatorInTestMode**.
+Compare the two startup scripts, **startCalulator** and **startCalculatorInTestMode**.
-You'll find the only really difference is the addition of two [java networking properties](http://docs.oracle.com/javase/7/docs/api/java/net/doc-files/net-properties.html) in the startup script
+You'll find the only really difference is the addition of two [java networking properties](http://docs.oracle.com/javase/7/docs/api/java/net/doc-files/net-properties.html) in the startup script.

     -Dhttp.proxyHost=localhost -Dhttp.proxyPort=**3128**

-During the default installation process for *Rational Integration Platform Pack* a default http proxy is installed and autostarted.
+During the default installation process for *Rational Integration Platform Pack* a default http proxy is installed and auto-started.
-This proxy's configuration is determined by the contents of RIT-Platform/httptcp/registration.xml
+This proxy's configuration is determined by the contents of RIT-Platform/httptcp/registration.xml.

     <server base-url="http://localhost:7819/RTCP"/>
 	<http-proxy port="3128" bind-address="">